My life story coming up, so grab a cup of tea and get comfy!

 Everything was fine until I was made redundant in December 2012; I then started my own business as an interior designer and run design classes at the local art centre.
 My daughter suggested we open our online boutique which we did.

 In March 2013, my daughter and I went to a playground near our house and were both hit by a car on our way back home.
 I blacked out and saw my life flashing before my eyes.
 When I was on the ground, my daughter thought I was dead and started crying.
 Once I came to my senses a few minutes later, I had a go at the driver who was still sitting inside his car.
-Thank God there were no serious injuries, but we both were bruised, my daughter’s lip got cut when she fell; the police and ambulance were both called to the scene.
+Thank God there were no serious injuries, but we both were bruised, and my daughter’s lip got cut when she fell; the police and ambulance were both called to the scene.
 The man who hit us with his car ran away – so that’s it.
 Case closed.
 Things like these make you appreciate life more.

 After all this, I got the biggest opportunity – the highlight of my Design career, to do a 4-day seminar on ‘How to be your own Interior Designer’ at The National Homebuilding & Renovating Show at NEC Birmingham in March 2013.

-In April 2013 I got a job at a local College as PA to the Marketing Director and teaching Panjabi to primary school children.
+In April 2013 I got a job at a local College as PA to the Marketing Director and taught Panjabi to primary school children.
 Here I worked for 1.5 years until I was let go by a text message in June 2015.

-I went back to being self-employed, my blogs had started generating income so I launched another one called Passion for Food – the inspiration behind this was to get Khushi into cooking – this resulted in her being on Junior Bake Off.
+I went back to being self-employed, my blogs had started generating income so I launched another one called Passion for Food – the inspiration behind this was to get Khushi into cooking – which resulted in her being on Junior Bake Off.

 My point with all this is;